Thursday, December 1, 2016

 And speaking of graphic novels that the younger kid loves... she has spent the entire year worshiping Raina Telgemeier.
 First, she fell in love with her Babysitter's Club adaptations--and I even tried to give her the novels, but she didn't like them, just Telgemeier's graphic novels of them--then she discovered her original works, and has eagerly read all of them several times.
 I also really like her work, which has the kind of drama that many tweens like, but isn't schlocky.
 Her newest novel, Ghosts, has only been out for a couple of months, so it's still possible that you could happily surprise a kid who hasn't read it yet.

 I've mentioned a few times before that we have a Family Read-Aloud.
-Now that the kids are older and their evening extracurriculars run later, we don't do this as often as we used to, but at least two or three nights a week, we come together as a family and Matt reads us the next chapter of our current book.
+Now that the kids are older and their evening extracurriculars run later, we don't do this as often as we used to, but at least two or three nights a week, we come together as a family and my partner reads us the next chapter of our current book.
 The kids and I braid each other's hair, or color in our Tolkien coloring book, or just sit under a blanket and listen.
 For over a year now, it's been Tolkien, first The Hobbit, and now we're well into The Lord of the Rings--it'll probably take us another year, at least, to finish!
 I am very adamant that the kids do not see film adaptations of books until they've read the books, so although we've watched the Hobbit films as a family (with MUCH criticism), we're saving the wonderful Lord of the Rings movies until after we've finished the entire book.
 It's even better that way, as our world-building can take place entirely in our heads.
 We talk about it a lot, reference it to each other, the kids and I have been known to invent Lord of the Rings fanfiction, and basically it's just given us a very large common reference point in interests and conversation.
 I highly recommend it as a family read-aloud.

-The younger kid recently re-introduced us to David Wiesner, when she brought home Mr. Wuffles and Matt and I basically snatched it out of her hands so that we could read it, too.
+The younger kid recently re-introduced us to David Wiesner, when she brought home Mr. Wuffles and my partner and I basically snatched it out of her hands so that we could read it, too.
 If you have kids, you probably read him a lot when your kids were little, but then forgot about him when you stopped browsing the picture book aisles at every library visit.
 Well, he's still awesome, and still fun even for older kids and adults (I'd argue that he's even MORE fun for older kids and adults, because we get his sense of humor better).

 Probably every kid in America has read the Warrior Cats series, which is fine, because they're awesome.
 They're another of the few books that the older kid still re-reads and still talks about after she's read them, so out of the thousands of books that she's read this year, you know they must be very, VERY good!
 This is also a good series if you've got a voracious reader, as not only are there a billion books in the series, but there are also manga and field guides, etc.